 School Zone Accidents

-Students are beginning to return to the classroom across Arkansas, and that means more vehicles and pedestrians are on the road.
-The Arkansas car accident lawyers at Rainwater, Holt & Sexton know that increased traffic can also increase the risk of collisions between vehicles and children.
+Students are beginning to return to the classroom across Arkansas and Tennesee, and that means more vehicles and pedestrians are on the road.
+The car accident lawyers at Rainwater, Holt & Sexton know that increased traffic can also increase the risk of collisions between vehicles and children.
 In fact, according to recent statistics, more than 100 schoolchildren are injured every single year in accidents that occurred inside of school zones.
 These accidents often involve motorists failing to recognize the child on the road and the majority of these accidents occur as children are getting on or off of school buses or crossing at intersections near the school.
 When drivers are speeding, driving recklessly, or driving distracted, serious and sometimes fatal school zone accidents can occur.